ccatobs/MODBUS/README.md

 If a map is defined, the description is chosen according to round(value).
 In case of a gap between keys, byte skipping is calculated and performed automatically.
+A check on the uniqueness of "parameter" is performed.
 The JSON format for the mapping is to be defined in the following formate, e.g.:

 ```JSON
 {